-The Company has filed an omnibus shelf registration statement on Form S-3 that provides for the aggregate offerings of up to \$50.0 million of the Company's securities subject to various limitations, including limited sales in any twelve-month period while the Company is subject to the "baby-shelf" rules.
+On November 10, 2022, the Company has filed an omnibus shelf registration statement on Form S-3 that provides for the aggregate offerings of up to \$50.0 million of the Company's securities subject to various limitations, including limited sales in any twelve-month period while the Company is subject to the "baby-shelf" rules.
+As of June 30, 2024, and subject to the baby-shelf limitations rules, the aggregate offerings would be up to \$11.4 million.
 The Company has also filed a registration statement on Form S-1 to register the cash exercise of the Company's outstanding IPO, underwriter and private warrants.
 Cash exercise of these outstanding warrants is only expected to occur (if at all) when the trading price of the common stock is in excess of the \$10.80 per share exercise price of such outstanding warrants.

 On April 3, 2023, the Company completed a registered direct offering ("RDO") utilizing its shelf registration statement for the purchase and sale of 1,557,632 shares of common stock (or pre-funded common stock warrants) to a certain institutional investor.
-In a concurrent private placement, the Company issued to the investor unregistered a warrant to purchase up to 1,947,040 shares of common stock (the "April 2023 Warrant").
+In a concurrent private placement, the Company issued to the investor unregistered common warrants to purchase up to 1,947,040 shares of common stock (the "April 2023 Warrant").
 The aggregate gross proceeds from this offer were \$5.0 million, and the net offering proceeds were \$4.4 million after deducting placement agent fees and placement agent's expenses of \$0.4 million and other professional expenses of \$0.2 million.

 On January 26, 2024, the Company completed a private placement to 92 accredited investors with gross proceeds of \$6.1 million before deducting placement agent fees and other offering expenses of approximately \$0.7 million.
-In this private placement, the Company issued 6,133,414 shares of its common stock and warrants to purchase up to an aggregate of 6,133,414 shares of common stock, which warrants expire five years from the issuance date, January 26, 2024.
-In connection with such private placement, the Company entered into a placement agent agreement and, as additional compensation to the placement agent, issued warrants to purchase up to an aggregate of 511,940 shares of common stock (the "January 2024 PA Warrants"), which warrants expire five years from the issuance date.
+In this private placement, the Company issued 6,133,414 shares of its common stock and common warrants to purchase up to an aggregate of 6,133,414 shares of common stock, which expire five years from the issuance date, January 26, 2024.
+In connection with such private placement, the Company entered into a placement agent agreement as additional compensation to the placement agent, and issued common warrants to purchase up to an aggregate of 511,940 shares of common stock (the "January 2024 PA Warrants"), which warrants expire five years from the issuance date.
 The exercise price for the significant majority of the warrants issued in this private placement have an exercise price of \$0.99 per share; warrants purchased by directors, officers, employees and consultants of the Company in this private placement have an exercise price of \$1.22 per share.